GUIDELINES FOR AUTHORS

 The Strategic Trade Review follows style guidelines as delineated in the Chicago Manual of Style, 16th Edition.
 Please strictly follow the style.
 The guide can be found at http://www.chicagomanualofstyle.org/16/contents.html

-Manuscripts that do not follow the style will be sent back to authors for revision.
+Manuscripts that do not follow the style guidelines will be sent back to authors for revision.
+Manuscripts should be edited for correct English language usage before they are submitted.

 Citations should also be in the Chicago Style.
 For a quick guide, please see